-While all treatment involves the steps of the continuum of care, barbiturate treatment must begin in the most intensive phase.
+While all treatment involves a continuum of care, barbiturate treatment must begin in the most intensive phase.
 The reason for this is to connect you with the treatment that is necessary for your unique needs.
 Individuals who respond best to treatment have gone through programs that are tailored to their specific requirements.

 Due to the inherent dangers associated with barbiturates like Mysoline, it is imperative that the first stage of treatment begins with medical detoxification.
-This is the highest level of care that will place the client in medically managed care that is supervised 24 hours a day.
+This is the highest level of care that will provide a client with 24-hour-a-day, supervised, medically managed treatment services.
 This experience will last anywhere from three-to-seven days, but depending on the severity of the addiction, this stage could last longer.
 Due to the intensity of barbiturate withdrawals, the staff can administer medications that help alleviate some discomfort you may experience.
 Your health is their top priority.

-After detox, your team will have determined your next move.
-In most cases, a client will be placed into an inpatient residential treatment center.
-This is because more intensive care will be required due to acute withdrawal symptoms that may present themselves.
 This process can last anywhere from 30 days to 90 days.
-You may be placed in intensive therapies that allow you to learn the underlying factors that fueled your addiction and coping mechanisms that will enable you to transition smoothly back into life and manage triggers should they arise.
+You may be placed in intensive therapies that allow you to gain insight into the underlying factors that fueled your addiction and coping mechanisms that will enable you to transition smoothly back into life and manage triggers should they arise.

 Mysoline, like all barbiturates, is dangerous when abused.
 The medication causes different symptoms in those who use it that could lead to long-term consequences.
 One of the most common dangers in the intense withdrawal symptoms, which illustrate the real dangers that can be involved; these must not be taken lightly.
 Abusing Mysoline can lead to respiratory depression that can cause brain damage, and that could lead to death.